• Skip to primary navigation

 Instructions

-• Add balsamic vinegar, salt, and Dijon to the bowl you plan to toss the salad in.
+• Add balsamic vinegar, Dijon mustard, salt, and pepper to the bowl you plan to toss the salad in.
 Whisk until the salt dissolves and the Dijon is fully incorporated.
-Slowly drizzle in olive oil while whisking to form an emulsion, this should take 2-3 minutes.
+Slowly drizzle in olive oil while whisking to form an emulsion.
 Keep whisking for 20-30 seconds after the emulsion comes together.
 This will help strengthen the emulsion and keep it from separating.

-• Just before serving, add the arugula, roasted peppers, and feta, and toss with the vinaigrette, cucumbers, and carrots.
-Top with a few cranks of black pepper and the toasted pine nuts (I leave the pine nuts on the top so they don’t get lost on the bottom of the bowl).
+• Just before serving, add the arugula, cucumbers, carrots, roasted peppers, and feta, and toss with the vinaigrette.
+Top with a few cranks of black pepper and the toasted pine nuts (I leave the pine nuts on the top so they don't get lost on the bottom of the bowl).
+Serve immediately.

 Nutrition*